 W. Bentley MacLeod is Sami Mnaymneh Professor of Economics, Professor of International and Public Affairs, and an affiliated Law Faculty at Columbia University in the City of New York.
 Vice-President 2020-2021 (President 2021-2022), American Law and Economics Association, Past President of the Society of Institutional and Organizational Economics, and Fellow of the Econometric Society and the Society of Labor Economists.
-He is a specialist in organizational economics, and its application to problems in education, health and employment.
+He is a specialist in organizational economics, and its application to problems of incentive design in education, health and employment.